Last updated on November 28th, 2025 at 04:03 pm

 Sergei does it again in this captivating story.
 We have to admit at first we didn't think we would enjoy this game.
 The description kind of sounded silly but we figured we would give it a try anyway.
 We are so glad we did, because it turned out to be such a moving and intricate story, with strong ties to issues that plague our society today.
 We highly recommend this game to anyone, but especially to people who are moved by social issues.

-We haven’t even played it yet and we can recommend it with full confidence!
+We haven't even played it yet and we can recommend it with full confidence.

-More pages for Hero Project Redemption Season – Choice of Games LLC
+- Developer: Choice of Games LLC